-We made a couple of stops at who knows where to drop various people off.
+We made a couple of stops at who knows where.
 Finally, as the bus was about to leave from one of the stops, our tour guide jumped up in excitement and yelled for us to get off the bus.
 “Yangshuo!
 Yangshuo!
 You go Yangshuo!
 Here!”
 We got off at a gas station on the far end of town.

 After walking only a couple of blocks in the general direction of the hotel, a taxi pulled up and offered us a ride.
 And by taxi, I mean a modified motorcycle with a makeshift trailer attached that was covered with plastic.
 The price was fair and our bags were really starting to feel heavy.
 We crushed ourselves into the back of the tiny trailer and were whisked away on a bumpy ride through the city.
 Josh and I both agreed it was the most adventurous and most fun thing we have done in a while.
 Despite my love for those mountains, the taxi ride was my favorite part of the whole day.

 We made it to the hotel in excellent time and with only a few bumps and bruises for our trouble.
 The hotel is wonderful and I can’t wait to tell you all about it.